Doja (Central Cee song)

-"Doja" is a song by British rapper and songwriter Central Cee.
-It was released as a single on 21 July 2022, Produced by LiTek and WhyJay.
-It went viral on TikTok for its lyrics, including references to its namesake, American singer and rapper Doja Cat.
-The song samples Eve's 2001 song featuring Gwen Stefani, "Let Me Blow Ya Mind".
-It debuted at number two on the UK Singles Chart and number one in New Zealand and Greece.
-With a video produced by Lyrical Lemonade, this release made Central Cee the first UK artist to have a video directed by Cole Bennett.
+"Doja" is a single by British rapper Central Cee, released on 21 July 2022.
+The song, produced by LiTek and WhyJay, samples Eve's 2001 song featuring Gwen Stefani, "Let Me Blow Ya Mind".
+It went viral on TikTok for its lyrics, including a reference to its namesake, American rapper and singer Doja Cat.

+"Doja" debuted at number two on the UK Singles Chart and number one in New Zealand and Greece.
+Its music video was the first by a British artist to be directed by Cole Bennett of music video production company Lyrical Lemonade.

-Lyrics
+Lyrics and composition

 "Doja" received viral attention on TikTok for its lyrical references to American rapper and singer Doja Cat and for its repeated line "How can I be homophobic?
 My bitch is gay".

-Composition

-"Doja" samples the melody from Eve's "Let Me Blow Ya Mind" throughout the entire song.
+It samples the melody from Eve's "Let Me Blow Ya Mind" throughout the entire song.

 Reception

 David Renshaw of The Fader described the feel of the track as "more tactical than exploitative", which he wrote "is what (just about) saves the song from crashing into offensive territory".
 Renshaw also opined that the song touches on the "homoerotic undertones of gang culture" although finding that Central Cee does not explore these "observations" beyond mere mentions and that it "has achieved its express goal of grabbing as many eyeballs as possible".